XGRIDS Pro Guide™ / Module 4: Positioning

 Fixed

-Integer ambiguity resolved.
 Centimeter-level corrections applied.
-This is the only status valid for georeferenced scanning.
+Valid for scanning.
+This is the only status at which RTK data is reliable for absolute coordinate output.

 RTK Minimum Validity Thresholds